During the lease term in Front Royal

 - Provide necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Front Royal.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy source for rental investors in Front Royal
+a good archive for property owners in Front Royal

 - Collections and evictions